allegro/turnilo/docs/configuration.md

 **sourceListScan** ('disable' | 'auto')

-Should the sources of this cluster be automatically scanned and new sources added as data sources.
+Should the sources of this cluster be automatically scanned and new sources added as data cubes.
 Default: 'disable'

 **sourceListRefreshOnLoad** (boolean)